 Head towards Krk Island square, which is where all the action is.
 Gastronomy is part of the culture, heritage and tradition, Krk Island has enough and more of everyday life to offer any discerning tourists.

 The traditional Burek made of baked filled pastries or puffs made of thin flaky dough is available at all Patisseries.
-The most popular of the fillings and my favorite were goat’s cheese and poppy seeds, Yum!
-Neighboring Serbia, Macedonia, Montenegro, Slovenia also makes similar versions.
+The most popular of the fillings and my favourite were goat’s cheese and poppy seeds, Yum!
+Neighboring Serbia, Macedonia, Montenegro, Slovenia also make similar versions.

-One of my favorite, most intriguing restaurant/bar at the KRK Square was Volsonis.
-I was so fascinated that I forgot my drink, I didn’t even bother to order food, instead I got hold of the handsome waiter to explain the history and prime location of Volsonis as the biggest bar lounge of Krk.
+One of my favourite, most intriguing restaurant/bar at the KRK Square was Volsonis.
+I was so fascinated that I forgot my drink, I didn’t even bother to order food, instead, I got hold of the handsome waiter to explain the history and prime location of Volsonis as the biggest bar lounge of Krk.

 The bar lounge is split into many sections, some going as low as the rock extrusions dripping sea water into a channel.
 There are secret passages, rooms with well laid out tables, very exquisite romantic settings, a huge tv was a bit jarring to the ancient underground towers and corridors.